 It has to be noted that allowing arbitrary FID assignments in the optimization according to Section III-B potentially leads to suboptimal bandwidth reservations.
-However, it is readily observed that determining a globally optimal FID assignment is computationally intractable since its computational complexity is even higher than the NIP formulated in Section V-A which can only be solved for small message sets as shown in Section VI-B. In this respect, the decomposition of the NIP into two BIP enables the schedule construction for large messages sets as described in Section VI-C, while the experiments in Section VI-B indicate that for practical message sets, the NIP formulation and the BIP formulation lead to identical results.
-Hence, our BIP approach generates feasible schedules for large message sets, while ensuring a minimal bandwidth reservation and an as short as possible duration $T{\rm DS}$ of the DS.
+However, it is readily observed that determining a globally optimal FID assignment is computationally intractable since its computational complexity is even higher than the NIP formulated in Section V-B, which can only be solved for small message sets, as shown in Section VI-B. In this respect, the decomposition of the NIP into two BIP enables the schedule construction for large messages sets, as described in Section VI-C, while the experiments in Section VI-B indicate that for practical message sets, the NIP and BIP formulations lead to identical results.
+Hence, our BIP approach generates feasible schedules for large message sets, while ensuring a minimal bandwidth reservation and the shortest possible duration $T{\rm DS}$ of the DS.